Real-Time Streamable Generative Speech Restoration with Flow Matching: Results and discussion

 \subsection{Speech enhancement}

 We show the metric results for the \ac{se} task in \cref{tab:streamflow-se}.
-We find that all \ac{ourmethod} variants attain the highest values among the streaming-capable baselines in almost all metrics and exhibit particularly strong improvements in non-intrusive DistillMOS, WVMOS and NISQA, though WVMOS rates DEMUCS \cite{defossez2020realtime} on-par.
+We find that all \ac{ourmethod} variants attain the best or second-best values among streaming-capable methods in almost all metrics and exhibit particularly strong improvements in non-intrusive DistillMOS, WVMOS and NISQA.
+We also list the metrics for the outputs of the initial predictor $D_\phi$, which demonstrate that the subsequent flow matching stage with the LRK4 \eqref{eq:custom-rk-loss-pesq} solver clearly improves all metrics.
 When the \acf{db} baseline \cite{lay2025diffusionjpre} is configured to use the same low algorithmic latency ($d=0$) as \ac{ourmethod}, where \ac{db} uses only a single diffusion step per frame, \ac{ourmethod} with four Euler steps shows strong advantages over \ac{db}. \ac{ourmethod} also performs similar to or better than the higher-latency \ac{db} variant $(d=9)$ with 10 diffusion steps, the main model proposed in \cite{lay2025diffusionjpre}.
-HiFi-Stream \cite{dmitrieva2025hifi} and aTTENuate \cite{pei2025optimized} do not achieve clear improvements over the noisy mixtures and in particular worsen the \ac{wer}.
-This may indicate an overfitting to their respective training datasets, which can be seen as reasonable under their small \ac{dnn} parameter budgets.